nicollaseng/tyntec/README.md

 You also can run this test on Android Emulator just go back to step 5 and run `react-native run-android`

+#### Note: this app is better perfomed on iOS Simulator however you can test it on Android one.

 #### If you have any suggestions or doubts please do not hesitate in contact me n.matheuscarvalho@gmail.com